 Knowledge: Percent

-Percent is a special way of presenting a fraction.
+Percent is a kind of a fraction.
 It is often used in everyday life.
 A numerical expression such as 30% (which reads "30 percent") is actually another representation of the number 30 hundredths, or 0.30.
-To facilitate understanding of the concept of percent, students should first make the connection between percent and the fraction with a denominator of 100, using concrete or semi-concrete materials.
+To facilitate understanding of the concept of percent, students should first make the connection between percent and a fraction with a denominator of 100, using concrete or visual (semi-concrete) materials.

 Example